 “No wrong in that, lad,” an older man spoke with a hint of mischief in his tone over the mug at his lips.
 The years had been kind to him, as his wrinkles were less prominent than his sister’s, but his blue eyes had clouds his elder sister lacked.
 That didn’t hold back his playful personality though.
 “A hearty body keeps a strong heart.”

 “Yeah...”
 Frey sighed from the living room, where he sat on an ottoman.
 He was tying his hiking boots.
-“Well, some of us are just fine holding a license, Onkel Normann.
+“Some of us are just fine holding a license, Onkel Normann.
 Lei, you and Jake ready to go?
 I’m about to head out.”

 “I finished our lunches,” Jake answered, “but we have to grab our bags still.”